 Scheduling a meeting with Join.me is simple.
 All you need to do is download the desktop app, then click the ‘Start Meeting’ on the dashboard.
 You should then be able to select either a personalized URL or a single-use code.
 You can either send an email invite from Join.me to other participants or forward them the URL or code so that they can log in to the meeting.

 A free peer-to-peer remote desktop app, Mingleview allows for remote support, online meetings, and screen-sharing (perfect for presentations).
-It’s available free of charge; participants just need the appropriate six-digit meeting ID in order to join a meeting.
+It’s available free of charge; participants need the appropriate six-digit meeting ID to join a meeting.

 At this point, it seems that Zoom needs no introduction.
 Nevertheless, it’s a video conferencing app that allows users to host and join video meetings.
 It can sync up with Outlook and Gmail, allowing users to schedule meetings in their calendar.
 Zoom can support up to 1,000 participants in each meeting room, and users can share their screens.
 Meeting hosts can lock screen share so that only they have the option to do so.